microprediction/building_an_open_ai_network/docs/self_review.md

 Will data science will be Hayak'd by nano-noodling nimphs provoked by the pursuit of primitive penalties into participating in percipient, probabilistic prophesy, one where their product permeates privacy and property precautious, and promotes public-private positive profit propensity?
-Will a phasmagorical parimutuel party in the periphery progress percentile prediction to peak potency?
+Or will a phasmagorical parimutuel party in the periphery progress percentile prediction to peak potency?

 This is preposterous, and yet potentially problematic, even painful, for a plutocracy of platonic